Last Updated on by

 Foundational Data – Gathered from hundreds of Big Data sources, these include first party data combined with third party and hard-to-find data.
 These are highly customized and specialized data that provide base-level insight.

 Onboarded Data – Onboarding can provide new opportunities to reach customers and prospects.
 In essence, this is offline data which has been transitioned into palpable, addressable online entities.
 For e-commerce services, for example, this kind of data can be used to target key groups of customers to sell and cross-sell.

 Fast Data – An aggregation of real-time events and behavior driven data which would help you determine intent to purchase as and when it occurs, and even forecast future intent across customer groups.
 This behavioral data is sourced from social and business plat-forms, and provides you unique insight into customer behavior.

 For businesses, it is important to have a deep understanding about data sources.
 If you are looking to strengthen your marketing efforts or trying to fine-tune your e-commerce venture, you need to find the right places to collect data from.
-For example, you might want to scrape product data from e-commerce websites for competition analysis, or scrape social platforms for getting viable customer profiles.
+For example, you might want to crawl product data from e-commerce websites for competition analysis, or crawl social platforms for getting viable customer profiles.
 Data collection and management presents challenges that you can overcome with DaaS.

 Here are some of the important kinds of information, broken down by source or purpose that can be generated through a DaaS service provider –

 Web Mining – Collection of data by crawling the open web, including the collection and processing of information obtained directly from web servers and documents.
 Information can be scraped from website content, structure, link structure, browser activity and server log records.

 Search Info – This kind of data comes from browser activity tracking, and can be an accurate pointer for customer intent and behavior.
 Search information is also a great way to identify digital audiences by onboarding.